-The fact that politics and politicians are products of the society where they are found makes it difficult to independently appraise or condemn either of the two without making recourse to the society.
-The level of moral inclination in a society determines how every activity, politics inclusive, will be carried out.
-Thus, if immorality is manifesting in form of cheating, corruption, murder, violence and robbery in domestic, economic, religious and educational sectors of the country, how could we have an exception in the political activities of the country?
-If saints are not found in a society, one wonders how the product of such could be a good politician.
-Hence, the selling and buying of votes in Nigerian elections,21 because the ideology of getting one's target through immoral means has been in operation in other sectors of the country.
+The fact that politics and politicians are products of the society where they are found makes it difficult to 341 independently appraise or condemn either of the two without making recourse to the society.
+The level of moral 342 inclination in a society determines how every activity, politics inclusive, will be carried out.
+Thus, if immorality 343 is manifesting in form of cheating, corruption, murder, violence and robbery in domestic, economic, religious and 344 educational sectors of the country, how could we have an exception in the political activities of the country?
+If 345 saints are not found in a society, one wonders how the product of such could be a good politician.
+Hence, the 346 selling and buying of votes in Nigerian elections, ??1 Public morality helps in the enhancement of the security of 347 the rights of individuals to life, liberty and the pursuit of happiness by individuals without impinging on other 348 people's rights.
+It is the prevalent opinions as to right and wrong in public conduct; that is primarily in the 349 conduct of governments, whether in relation to the members of the state or by extension in its dealing with other states. because the ideology of getting one's target through immoral means has been in operation in other sectors of the country.
 One can only explain this as the collapse of public morality which could have engendered orderliness and tranquillity in the country.

 The sense of public morality is immensely vital when we are discussing Machiavellianism as a concept, this is because the presence of the former will not create enabling environment for the latter.
 Public morality can simply be referred to as the principle of behaviour that is right and good, which ought to be exhibited and approved by society.
 When practised, it places the state or society on a ground of peace, orderliness and in the end achieves the good end, which is the ultimate goal for which the state is created.
-Sidgwick corroborates this position when he submits that:
+Sidgwick corroborates this position when

+359 he submits that: